theacrat/plugin.video.nas/README.md

 ## Installation

-As of now, you don't (unless you know how to install from source).

-Once it's in a more acceptable state, I will make a proper release and install guide.
+Download the ZIP file from releases.
+I may set up a repository eventually (if anyone actually uses this).

 ## Features

 I will **NOT** add features that are not in Stremio.
-The whole point is keeping it simple by only reaching feature parity.
+The whole point is keeping it simple ~~by only reaching feature parity~~.
 If you need something more advanced, use one of the plethora of other addons.

+I've decided that I actually don't care about adding the unchecked features below.
+Kodi is either not a great platform for implementing them (e.g. subtitles - the system works entirely differently, making it hard to automate adding subs), or has a better, more native way of accessing them (e.g. live TV).
+The current feature set should cover the majority of users.

 **THIS IS IN AN EARLY STAGE OF DEVELOPMENT - BUGS ARE LIKELY**